Check back soon for upcoming sessions.

 2020 Monitor 200 Ranking Presented

-Join John Hamburger of the Restaurant Finance Monitor on Wednesday July 22 at 1:00 CST when he’ll discuss the 2020 ranking of the 200 largest restaurant franchisees in the United States.
-He’ll be joined by owner/operator/franchise Tabbassum Mumtaz of Ampex Brands (KFC, Pizza Hut, Long John Silvers); Anil Yadav of Yadav Enterprises (Jack in the Box, Denny’s, El Pollo Loco, Corner Bakery and TGI Friday’s) and Jeff Engler and Lee Engler of Border Foods (Taco Bell).
-The conversation will center on brand performance during Covid-19, labor issues, future access to capital, franchisee consolidation, leverage, real estate and the future of the restaurant business.
+Join John Hamburger of the Restaurant Finance Monitor on Wednesday July 22 at 1:00 PM CST when he’ll present the 2020 ranking of the 200 largest restaurant franchisees in the United States.
+He’ll be joined by managing director and group head of Bank of America’s restaurant group, Cristin O’Hara; owner/operator/franchise Tabbassum Mumtaz of Ampex Brands (KFC, Pizza Hut, Long John Silvers); Anil Yadav of Yadav Enterprises (Jack in the Box, Denny’s, El Pollo Loco, Corner Bakery and TGI Friday’s); and Jeff Engler and Lee Engler of Border Foods (Taco Bell).
+The conversation will center on brand performance during Covid-19, labor issues, access to capital, franchisee consolidation, leverage, real estate and the future of the restaurant business.

 June 23, 2020